-TRANSPORT AND TRAFFIC ENGINEERING STUDY UNIT
+TRANSPORT AND TRAFFIC ENGINEERING STUDIES UNIT (TESS)

-The Transport and Traffic Engineering Study Unit of the University of Patras(founded in 1991) operates with a primary target of promoting teaching and research in the fields of Traffic Engineering and Transport Planning.
+The Transport and Traffic Engineering Studies Unit of the University of Patras was founded in 1991 and operates with the primary goal of promoting teaching and research in the fields of Intelligent Transportation and Traffic Engineering.

 The main activities of the Study Unit include:

-Transport Analysis and Planning I
+- Transportation Analysis and Design I

-Advanced Transport Systems
+- Advanced Transportation Systems

 a.
 Intelligent Transport Systems – ITS